Amid pandemic and protests, Maryland voters compelled to vote ‘now more than ever’

 Dixon was on-site, as was a lifesize cutout of her, as was a Starbucks-bearing Mary Miller, the former U.S. Treasury official seeking the same post.
 Soon, another mayoral contender, the former Baltimore Police spokesman, T. J. Smith, in an Orioles hat and a Ravens face mask, turned up as well.

+An early afternoon rain fell on a long line of people waiting to vote at Mount Pleasant Church.

+“Don’t let the rain discourage you from voting!” campaign volunteers urged over bullhorns.

-Mavi Lankatilleke, 20, never got his ballot, so he joined the socially-distant line as well.
+Back at UMB, Mavi Lankatilleke, 20, joined the socially-distant line after not receiving his ballot in the mail.
 The engineering student at the University of Maryland College Park said he became more interested in politics since the 2016 presidential elections and the swirl of events locally and nationally ever since has only heightened that.

 “A lot of things are going on in the city, and leadership is important,” the Federal Hill resident said.